willcpope/galaxys_edge_experience_analysis/README.md

 ![Negative Cloud](images/negative_cloud.png)

 ## Clustering
 To further analyze processed text from the Twitter dataset, I used the k-means clustering algorithm with the scikit-learn machine learning library.

+### Determining the Number of Clusters
 To do this I used the elbow method to determine the optimal number of clusters which in this case is 3.

 ![Elbow](images/elbow.png)